vault27/Foundation/paloalto.md

 ### Links

 7 Links in total, all are configured in HA Communications section
-- HA-1 control link (Control Plane) - HA type?
+- HA-1 control link (Control Plane) - should be HA type
     - L3 link, requires IP, mask, gateway - can be spanned via subnets
     - Hello, heartbeats, HA state info, User-ID, config sync
     - ICMP is used to exchange heartbeats between HA peers
-    - Ports used for HA1 — TCP port 28769 and 28260 for clear text communication; port 28 for encrypted communication (SSH over TCP)     - Dedicated HA port should be used on big models, if not Management port is used
+    - Ports used for HA1 — TCP port 28769 and 28260 for clear text communication; port 28 for encrypted communication (SSH over TCP)
+    - Dedicated HA port should be used on big models, if not Management port is used
     - Monitor Hold Time (ms)— Enter the length of time, in milliseconds, that the firewall will wait before declaring a peer failure      due to a control link failure (range is 1,000 to 60,000; default is 3,000).
 This option monitors the physical link status of         HA1 ports
 - HA-2 data link (Data plane) - HA type?
     - Layer 2 link, ether type 0x7261 by default, available: IP (protocol number 99) or UDP (port 29281), can span subnets.The benefit of using UDP mode is the presence of the UDP checksum to verify the integrity of a session sync message
     - Session info, forwarding tables, IPSec, ARP
     - Data flow on the HA2 link is always unidirectional (except for the HA2 keep-alive); it flows from the active or active-primary firewall to the passive or active-secondary firewall.
     - HA2 Keep-alive - recomended to enable.
-Plus configure action: Log for Active-passive, Split Datapath for Active/Active - each peer to take ownership of their local state and session tables when it detects an HA2 interface failure
+To monitor and maintain the HA2 connection.
+A log will be written in the event of a failure, or in Active/Active mode the action can be set to split datapath to instruct both peers to keep processing traffic while only maintaining a local state table until HA2 returns Plus configure action: Log for Active-passive, Split Datapath for Active/Active - each peer to take ownership of their local state and session tables when it detects an HA2 interface failure
 - HA-1 and HA-2 Backup Links
     - Provide redundancy for the HA1 and the HA2 links
     - In-band ports can be used for backup links for both HA1 and HA2 connections when dedicated backup links are not available.